canro91/canro91.github.io/_posts/2025-06-28-AIRecovery.md

 OK, I'm not talking about reinventing the wheel to write your own text editor or something.

-I'm talking about building a recipe catalog, a todo app, or a wrapper around a free API.
+I'm talking about building a recipe catalog, a todo app, or a CLI wrapper around a free API.
 And build it from scratch: right click, then create new folder in your editor or IDE, and so on.
 It will teach you a lot.

 ## 5. Find your own answers.